explorerhq/sql-explorer/docs/features.rst

   functionality (provided by Pivottable JS).
 - Hit the link icon on the top right to get a URL to recreate the exact pivot setup to share with colleagues.
+- Download the pivot view as a CSV.

 Displaying query results as charts
 ----------------------------------